Does Social Media Support Liars?

 On one hand I love the way social media enables companies and individuals to be more transparent in what they do.

-On the other hand, I despise the fact that social media also supports liars.
+On the other hand, I despise the prevalence of social media lies.

 There’s a certain amount of anonymity involved.
 That’s always been the case, from the days of old school chat room and message board handles.
 I feel it’s that sense of anonymity that makes social media spaces such a prime playground for the dishonest among us.